andromash/jv-internet-shop-romash/README.md

 This role is supposed to be assigned manually by the system administrator.
 An admin can see all users, delete a user, see all orders, delete an order, add products, and delete products.
 An admin does not have a cart and cannot place an order.
 The project also allows for a combination of the two roles -  if a user has two roles, they can perform all of the actions described for both roles.
 If you want to log in as an Admin, open the .../admin/add link in your browser, and a new user with Admin's role will be created with the following login and password:
+'testAdmin', '1111'

 Also, it is predicted that roles can be combined.
 So if a user has two roles - they can perform both sets of actions.